Araujo93/LFGames_Project/README.md

-# LFGames_Project
-Lfgames is a react native app that allows users to find/collect games and gives information for each game The project was built using expo so to install and run the app you must have set up expo cli and download android studio.
+LF Games
+About The Project
+LF Games is a React Native app thats allows users to look for games and share tips and tricks .

+Built With
-Tech Stack: React Native, Redux ToolKit, MongoDb, Mongoose, Node, TypeScript.
+React Native, Redux ToolKit, Express, Node, Jest, Mongoose, MongoDB, TypeScript.

+Getting Started
+run npm i on the server and the client root folders and then follow these instuctions to run the app on an android emulator: https://reactnative.dev/docs/running-on-device

+Contributors
-Contributers: Me, myself and I.
+Me, myself and I